Flooding & Food Safety

 Food business operators are advised to speak to their insurers before discarding any food or equipment.

-If you are in any doubt about what you need to do to ensure your food business can operate safely after a flood please contact Environmental Health by email email@example.com.
+If you are in any doubt about what you need to do to ensure your food business can operate safely after a flood please contact Environmental Health please via our online form .
 We can also advise on the disposal of contaminated food, drink and other contaminated items.

 If you require a certificate for an insurance claim please contact Environmental Health.
 Please note that there is a charge for this service.